Nikon F

 Nikon F — An early example, made in 1960, with a plain (non-metering) prism.
 (Color photos of the camera were made with a Nikon F, 55mm f/3.5 Micro-Nikkor-P.C, and Portra 400.)

-Roppongi station, Oedo line Tokyo Nikon F, 50mm f/1.4 Nikkor-S, Tri-X, mid-2000s.
+Tokyo subway: Roppongi station Oedo line Nikon F, 50mm f/1.4 Nikkor-S, Tri-X, c.
+2004.

 Design

 The Nikon F is an all-mechanical, manual camera.
-The prism is a modular design and can be swapped out as quickly as changing a lens.
+The prism is modular and can be swapped out as quickly as changing a lens.
 Different prisms with and without meters, and even a waist level finder, were manufactured during the Nikon F’s long production run.

 Nikon F with plain prism.

-The SLR was not new.
-When the Nikon F appeared, SLRs had been in widespread professional use for decades.
-The Graflex SLR was a standard tool from the early 1900s through the 1940s.
+At that time (1950s), SLRs had already been in use for several decades.
+The Graflex SLR was a standard pro tool from the early 1900s through the 1940s.
 Graflexes made some of the most famous photographs of the first half of the 20th century but they were large and unwieldy.

 The Hasselblad 500C introduced in 1957 was a much handier SLR, but it was a medium format camera, still not as quick-acting as a Leica or Contax.